i13abe/Adaptive-discriminant-and-center/README.md

 # Adaptive Neuron-wise Discriminant Criterion and Adaptive Center Loss at Hidden Layer for Deep Convolutional Neural Network
-An implementation of "Adaptive Neuron-wise Discriminant Criterion and Adaptive Center Loss at Hidden Layer for Deep Convolutional Neural Network" in Pytorch.
+An implementation of "**Adaptive Neuron-wise Discriminant Criterion and Adaptive Center Loss at Hidden Layer for Deep Convolutional Neural Network**" in Pytorch.

 ## How to use
 1. clone the all files to a directory